deso-protocol/deso-js/README.md

 npm i deso-protocol@beta
 ```

-There a few peer dependencies that are required for everything to work smoothly.
+There are a few peer dependencies that are required for everything to work smoothly.

 ```sh
 npm i react-native-get-random-values react-native-webview react-native-webview-crypto text-encoding @react-native-async-storage/async-storage @ethersproject/shims